flutter/samples/game_template/README.md

      Play Store as a project with in-app purchases.
    - Releasing to Closed Testing triggers a review process, which is a prerequisite for In-app purchases to work.
-     The review process can take several days.
-Before it is complete, you cannot move on with the Android side of things.
+     The review process can take several days and until it's complete, you can't move on with the Android side of things.
 2. Add an in-app product in _Play Console_ &rarr; _Monetize_ &rarr;
    _In-app products_.
 Come up with a product ID (for example, `ad_removal`).
-3. Still in Play Console, _activate_ the In-app product.
+3. While still in Play Console, _activate_ the In-app product.

 To enable in-app purchases on iOS:

 1. Make sure you have signed the _Paid Apps Agreement_ in [App Store Connect][].
-2. Still in App Store Connect, go to _Features_ &rarr;
+2. While still in App Store Connect, go to _Features_ &rarr;
    _In-App Purchases_, and add a new in-app purchase by clicking the `+` button.
    Use the same product ID you used on the Android side.